gpilab/gpilab.github.io/content/posts/2019-08-14-GPI-v11-Release.md

 channels:
   - conda-forge
   - defaults
-restore_free_channel: true
 channel_priority: strict
 ```

-This sets `conda-forge` and `defaults` as the two channels to search (in that order), tells conda to include the `free` packages as well (disabled by default in newer conda versions), and sets "strict channel priority" as currently recommended for in the conda-forge ecosystem.
+This sets `conda-forge` and `defaults` as the two channels to search (in that order) and sets "strict channel priority" as currently recommended for in the conda-forge ecosystem.

 2) Make a backup copy of any node libraries you may use outside of the GPI core nodes, as you may need to modify your nodes slightly to work with v1.1.